trueos/pcbsd/src-qt5/docs/help.rst

 Social Media
 ============

-The PC-BSD® project maintains several social media sites to help users keep up-to-date with what is happening and to provide venues for developers and users to network with each other.
+The TrueOS® project maintains several social media sites to help users keep up-to-date with what is happening and to provide venues for developers and users to network with each other.
 Anyone is welcome to join.

 * `Official PC-BSD® Blog <https://blog.pcbsd.org/>`_